chormunlam/CSS-responsive/README.md

 background-color: initial;
 }

+background pick some blue in gray, black to make it look cooler. common design.

+defaut in blcok level like div, will take up all the width.

 2. Layouts: layouts are the triky parts in CSS. will use Flexbox to implement simple and complex layouts

 3. CSS Reset: implement a simple CSS reset to remove unwanted dafault styeing form browser